Arc spaces and equivariant cohomology: Introduction

 and compute the classes of contact loci $\Cont^d(\{0\})$.
 In general, this is quite complicated, but in our case, when $n=1$, the class in question is $c_k^d \in H_{GL_k}^*J_d(1,k) = \Z[c_1,\ldots,c_k]$.
 This is also an easy case of Conjecture~\ref{c:gln} (see Remark~\ref{r:known}(\ref{r:Vn})).

 Arc spaces have also been used by Arkhipov and Kapranov to study the \emph{quantum cohomology} of toric varieties \cite{AKQuantum}.
 There may be an interesting relation between their point of view and ours, but we do not know a direct connection.
-In Section~\ref{rmks}, we suggest a related correspondence between \emph{equivariant orbifold cohomology} and \emph{twisted arcs} in the sense of Yasuda \cite{YasMotivic}.